 Free

+Marketers wanting to offer ‘free’ flights or seats can do so only if there are genuinely no costs to the consumer, such as taxes or charges (Aer Lingus Ltd, 21 January 2009).
 This will be the case if the words or phrases used in the ad are synonymous with the word free, even if marketers do not directly state “free”.
-Words which are likely to be interpreted by consumers as meaning free are “giveaway”, “gift”, “pay nothing”, and similar (MGN Ltd and Ryanair Ltd, 23 June 2004).
+Words which are likely to be interpreted by consumers as meaning free are “giveaway”, “gift”, “pay nothing”, and similar.

 Family holidays

 Marketers should be careful not to state or imply that a holiday is suitable for a family, unless that holiday is available during the school holidays.
-The ASA ruled that an ad promoting a family break during term-time irresponsibly encouraged parents to take their children out of school (Center Parcs Ltd, 23 April 2014).

 See also: